 The Presbytery of Glasgow has given the congregation the right to call another minister, and a nominating committee was elected on 25th March 2018.
 The committee is considering several options, but the process rarely takes less than a year.
-Some churches have very lengthy vacancies.
+Some churches have very lengthy vacancies, not least because of a shortage of ministers within the Church of Scotland.

-Membership has risen, from 113 in 2017, to 137 in 2018.
+The membership has risen, from 137 in 2018 to 156.
 However, these figures do not include children or the students who worship with us and attend meetings during the week.
-The all-age profile was reflected in the age of those joining, which ranged from 91 to 18.
+The all-age profile was reflected in the age of those joining, which ranged from 93 to 18.

-The morning service frequently attracts in excess of 100 worshippers, and 60-80 people attend the evening service.
-Attendance at the prayer meeting has been constant, and almost half of the membership joins (for at least part of) the half-yearly days of prayer that are held on Saturdays from 6.30am to 6.30pm in June and November.
-This new venture arose from the strategy meetings held by the Kirk Session to address the points raised at the congregational meeting of September 2017.
+The morning service frequently attracts around 140 worshippers, and 60-80 people attend the evening service.
+Attendance at the prayer meeting has been constant, and a good proportion of the membership joins (for at least part of) the half-yearly dedicated times of prayer that are held on Saturdays in June and November.
+This new venture arose from the strategy meetings held by the Kirk Session to address the points raised at the congregational meeting of September 2017 and further strategy meetings have been held.